 - Travel costs.

-A selection committee comprising members of the AGA Institute Research Awards Panel will review the proposals and select the award recipients.
-Award recipients will be notified no later than January 31, 2023.
+A selection committee comprising members of the AGA Research Awards Panel will review the proposals and select the award recipients.
+Funding will commence in April 2024.

-The application deadline is September 27, 2022.
+The application deadline is Sept.
+13, 2023.
 Applications are only accepted through the AGA Grants Management System.
 Click the “Apply Now” button to create an account and/or submit an application.
 Applicants may preview the application as it will appear in the AGA Grants Management System.
-Please note that this preview is for reference only; all applications are completed online by selecting the “Apply Now” button.
+Please note that this template is for reference only; all applications are completed online by selecting the “Apply Now” button.

-Funding for this award is provided by Bristol Myers Squibb.
+Funding for this award is provided by Pfizer, Inc.